grantcolley/aspect/README.md

 # Add a Generic Form Component for Models

-There is a lot to pack in here.
+There is a lot to pack in here so we will unpack it step by step.

 ### Install Dependencies for Generic Model Form